Gacor-Stupen/Main-Project/README.md

 ```

 ### Environment Variables
-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file inside backend folder

 `HOST`  The host address where your backend server runs (e.g., localhost).